Fixing HTTPS CA Cert Issues

 However, this becomes a problem if, in the development process, you make a

-request from a VM hosted on your machine (a sub-client of Client
+request from a VM hosted on your machine (a sub-client of Client, kinda).
+In

 this case, the firewall intercepts the request and can't decrypt it because it